-The members of the Supervisory Board are independent from the management and maintain no business relationships with the Company that could influence the independence of their opinion.
-Consultancy, service or work contracts between Supervisory Board members and the Company have not existed and do not exist.
-Supervisory Board approval has to be sought in exceptional cases involving Supervisory Board members who intend activity for the Company beyond the functions of the Supervisory Board.
+The members of the Supervisory Board are independent from the management and maintain no business relationships with the company that could influence the independence of their opinion.
+Consultancy, service or work contracts between Supervisory Board members and the company have not existed and do not exist.
+Supervisory Board approval has to be sought in exceptional cases involving Supervisory Board members who intend to become active for the company beyond the functions of the Supervisory Board.
 In its report at the Annual General Meeting, the Supervisory Board provides information about any conflicts of interest that may have arisen during that financial year.
 There were no conflicts of interest to be reported to the Supervisory Board in the past financial year.

-The Company has obtained D&O insurance with no deductible for its Supervisory Board members.
+The company has obtained D&O insurance with no deductible for its Supervisory Board members.

-Detailed information on Supervisory Board activities during the 2012 financial year is included in the "Report of the Supervisory Board".
+Detailed information on Supervisory Board activities during the 2014 financial year is included in the "Report of the Supervisory Board".